ahuacate/deluge/README.md

 - [ ] 00.00 Patches & Fixes

 ## 1.00 Configure Deluge Preferences
-Before you start downloading amnything you must perform some basic configurations.
+Before you start using Deluge you must configure your Deluge client preferences.

-### 1.01 Minimum Manual setting of Deluge Preferences
+### 1.01 Manual Configuration
+This is the minimum required to get Deluge working without any tuning.

+In your web browser type `http://192.168.30.113:8112/` to connect to the Deluge webUI and login with the default password `deluge`.
-Under the Deluge Preferences set the following:
+Click `Preferences` and set the following:

 | Deluge Setting | Value | Note
 | :---  | :---: | :---